cypriss/mouth/README.md

 # Mouth

-Mouth is a Ruby daemon that collects stats via UDP and stores them in Mongo.
+Mouth is a Ruby daemon that collects metrics via UDP and stores them in Mongo.
 It comes with a modern UI that allows you to view graphs and create dashboards of these statistics.
 Mouth is very similar to [StatsD](https://github.com/etsy/statsd) + [Graphite](http://graphite.wikidot.com/) + [Graphene](http://jondot.github.com/graphene/).

 ## Why

 Why duplicate effort of the excellent StatsD / Graphite packages?
 I wanted a graphing and monitoring tool that offered:

 * **Accessible data**.
 Because the metrics are stored in Mongo, they are very accessible to any scripts you want to write to read and act on your data.
 * **Easy installation**.
 Mouth depends on just Ruby and Mongo, both incredibly easy to install.